natebabyak/smollm2-chatbot/README.md

 ## Usage

-ChatSLM is under active development.
-Come back later for when a live preview is available!
+A version of ChatSLM is available [here](smollm2-chatbot.vercel.app).

 ### Installation